Congo national under-17 football team

 The Congo national under-17 football team is the national U-17 football team of the Republic of the Congo and is run by the Fédération Congolaise de Football.
 The team competes in the UNIFFAC Cup, Africa U-17 Cup of Nations and FIFA U-17 World Cup.

+Current squad

+The following players were named in the squad for the 2023 U-17 Africa Cup of Nations between 29 April – 19 May.

+Caps and goals are correct as of 2 May 2023, after the match against Somalia.